AguaClara/high_rate_sedimentation-DEPRECATED/Reports/HRS Summer 2018 Report.md

 [Return to Summary of Experiments](#summary-of-experiments)

 #### Experiment 17
-**Description**: Before running Experiment 17, the funneled sedimentation tank insert from Experiment 16 was modified to have a larger 1/2" diameter 1 cm below the bottom of the funnel.
+**Description**: The next 3 experiments were primarily run to observe whether or not flocs were building up at the top of the sedimentation tank insert.
+Effluent turbidity and floc blanket formation were not specifically sought after during these experiments.
+Before running Experiment 17, the funneled sedimentation tank insert from Experiment 16 was modified to have a larger 1/2" diameter 1 cm below the bottom of the funnel.
 Experiment 17 was run at an upflow velocity of 3 mm/s and system coagulant dosage of 4.5 mg/L.

 **Results**: At first, the modified sedimentation tank geometry seemed to work as the flocs that built up on the surrounding sloped ring fell into the larger hole.
 However, floc build-up started to be observed when the hole with a larger diameter was full of flocs.
 Instead of improving the performance from last experiment, Experiment 17 built up flocs at a faster rate - 4cm of flocs after only 45 minutes.